department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 6. **Deed in lieu of foreclosure:** This plan lets you avoid the foreclosure process by signing over the deed to the home to your servicer.
 The home will then belong to the servicer.

-Our VA Loan Technicians can help you figure out which option is best for you.
-Contact a VA Loan Technician at <a href="tel:+18778273702">877-827-3702</a>.
+Our VA loan technicians can help you figure out which option is best for you.
+Contact a VA loan technician at <a href="tel:+18778273702">877-827-3702</a>.

 ## If I can't avoid foreclosure, will I have to pay back my loan?